qwon135/CYP-MAP/README.md

   - `Decoys_cypreact_Drug_like.sdf`: Training data with molecules that have no known CYP reactions
   - `cyp_map_test.sdf`: Specially curated test dataset for model evaluation
   - `cyp_map_train_with_decoy.sdf`: Combined dataset containing both CYP reactions (from cyp_map_train) and decoy molecules
+  - `example_molecule.sdf`: A single-molecule SDF file containing Nirmatrelvir, provided as an example input for demonstrating CYP-MAP execution.